yuexing/realblog/engineering/coding-style.md

 ### Concurrency programming

-- post as much as possible to a thread
+- post as much as possible to a thread, guard getter
 - group lock (by resources? by caller?)
+- No one can do singleton right without barriar!
+- Choose btw Sem(wait and notify is wrapped for a limit) and Cond(flag?)

 ### Callback